hmuchalski/OChem/syllabus-ay21-22-su.md

 A *serious and compelling reason* is defined as an unexpected condition that is not present prior to enrollment in the course that unexpectedly arises and interferes with a student's ability to attend class meetings and/or complete course requirements.
 The reason must be acceptable to and verified by the instructor of record and the department chair.
 The condition must be stated in writing on the appropriate form.
 The student must provide documentation that substantiates the condition.
 Failing or performing poorly in a class is not an acceptable "serious and compelling reason" within the University policy, nor is dissatisfaction with the subject matter, class or instructor. -->

-## Changes to this syllabus

-Changes to this syllabus may occur during the term.
-In those cases, the ==changes will be highlighted in this document== and be announced in class.
-If appropriate, students will be given a voice on how the changes will be implemented.
-It is your responsibility stay abreast of the information passed along in course announcements so that you will be aware of any changes that take place.

-## Acknowledgments

-Large portions of the language of this syllabus as well as ideas related to growth grading and flipped learning are influenced by work and writing of of [Prof. Robert Talbert](https://hackmd.io/@rtalbert235) and David Clarck (Grand Valley University).

 ## University policies and disclaimers

 In addition to course policies, you are expected to be familiar with Academic Regulations described in the [University Catalog](http://www.fresnostate.edu/catalog/academic-regulations/) as well as policies listed below.